 Yes, however the ability to combine funding sources may be considered on a case-by-case basis.
 Please contact [email protected] for more information.

 For public transit buses or fleets size 20 vehicles and smaller, HVIP will fund the remaining cost up to the maximum voucher amount after the other incentives have been applied at their maximum allowable amounts.

 No, they are not.
 The Clean Vehicle Rebate Project provides incentives for the purchase or lease of new, eligible zero-emission vehicles, including electric, plug-in hybrid electric, and fuel cell vehicles.

 A DAC is a Census-designated area that is especially vulnerable to the impacts of climate change because of socioeconomic and geographic factors.
 HVIP provides increased incentives for fleets domiciled within disadvantaged communities.
-The value of this “plus up” varies by vehicle type and increases for larger vehicles.
-To determine if a vehicle qualifies for a DAC “Plus Up” (increased funding), enter the domicile address in the address search bar, and look for the pink or pink/blue sections, on CARB’s website.
+The value of this “plus up” varies by vehicle type and increases for larger vehicles, and there are other requirements as listed in the “Community Specific Incentive” space on this page.